Custom Search

 Temperament

-This animated, happy, and alert dog has a good memory.
+This animated, clever, happy, and alert dog has a good memory.
 It is obedient, intelligent and affectionate.
 Somewhat reserved and watchful with strangers, it will announce visitors loudly.
-The PONS should be accustomed to people at an early age.
-Dependable and fairly easy to train, once convinced something is the right way, the PONS will make the owner happy.
-It learns quickly and is very willing to please; however, it can be willful at times.
-This breed is responsive to firm, fair obedience training; but he is also clever, strong-willed, and likes to think for himself and make his own decisions.
-The PONS is a serious, responsible dog who could bite if provoked.
+The Polish Lowland Sheepdog should be accustomed to people at an early age.
+Dependable and fairly easy to train, once convinced the handler is a strong minded being that can take care of its "pack," the Polish Lowland Sheepdog will make the owner happy.
+It learns quickly and is very willing to please; however, it can be willful if it senses it is stronger minded than its owner.
+This breed is responsive to firm, fair obedience training, but he is also clever, strong-willed, and will think he knows best if you are not properly communicating with him.
+The Polish Lowland Sheepdog is a serious, responsible dog who could bite if provoked.
 This sheepdog may nip at people's heels, displaying herding behavior.
-The PONS is excellent with children when raised with them from puppyhood, and can be friendly with other dogs; but they will hold their own if another dog tries to knock them out from being the leader.
-The PONS will usually do okay with other non-canine pets.
-As a working dog for many centuries, the PONS is happiest when it is given a job to do.
+The Polish Lowland Sheepdog is excellent with children when raised with them from puppyhood and/or properly socialized.
+This breed can be friendly with other dogs, but will hold their own if another dog tries to knock them out from being the leader.
+The Polish Lowland Sheepdog will usually do okay with other non-canine pets.
+As a working dog for many centuries, the Polish Lowland Sheepdog is happiest when it is given a job to do.
 This breed is lively and clever enough to work sheep alone.
 This cute, shaggy dog does not grow into a calm, little lap-dog.
-The PONS is a curious, muscular, agile dog, that is liable to find trouble if left alone.
-This breeds needs an owner who is firm and consistent.
+The Polish Lowland Sheepdog is a curious, muscular, agile dog that is liable to find trouble if left alone without leadership and the proper mental and physical exercise.
+This breed needs an owner who is firm and consistent.
 Socialization and training are important.
 This breed is adaptable and makes a good traveling companion.

 Height, Weight